gilch/drython/README.md

 'greater'
 ```
 Decorators are pretty useful.
 You could easily implement the 3-way if like this.
-But how would you implement a switch/case
+But how would you implement a control strucure that takes an arbitrary number of blocks,
-with decorators?
+like switch/case with decorators?
 Not so easy, is it?

-Python does have anonymous inline functions though, with `lambda`.
+We need real inline anonymous functions.
+Python does have those though, with `lambda`.
 ```Python
 my_if(a > b,
     ifTrue=lambda: print('greater'),